svscorp/flutter-chart-aggregated-transactions/README.md

 ![image](https://github.com/user-attachments/assets/01b6b87d-9d80-4432-99b2-4f386f8f211a)

 ### Features
-1. Exposes configuration parameter (prefixIcon)
+1. Exposes configuration parameters: prefixIcon, widgetInstanceName and initialValue
 2. Exposes Shared State, so it's available in Actions to set the value from
+3. Using widgetInstanceName allows to maintain and fetch value from more than one instance of the widget